-Side gigs have become one of the most popular ways to pad your bank account and pay off debt.
-The idea of working a side gig is becoming so well established because it’s also helping people live more flexible and fulfilling lives, says CNBC.
+Side gigs have become one of the most popular ways to pad your bank account and pay off debt, while also helping millennials live more flexible and fulfilling lives, says CNBC.

 Ready to get on the side gig train?
 Here are five side jobs that you can start right now to earn some extra money this month.

 Ever overheard your coworkers or neighbors talking about how badly they need a night away from their kids?
-You might be surprised at how hard it is to find a babysitter who is great with kids and actually reliable.
+You might be surprised by how hard it is to find a babysitter who is not only great with kids — but actually reliable.

 Keep your ears open and offer to babysit while friends, neighbors, or coworkers go out for the evening.
 Yes, this is something that many start doing while in high school, but it can also be quite a profitable side gig if you’re older, wiser, and especially when the parents know and trust you.